-We are delighted to share that University Centre Somerset graduate Jonathan Bryer has been named a top three finalist in the prestigious Farmers Club Pinnacle Awards.
+We are delighted to share that University Centre Somerset graduate Jonathan Bryer has achieved bronze in the prestigious Farmers Club Pinnacle Awards.

 The Pinnacle Awards are an opportunity for outstanding students from top university courses to demonstrate excellence in farm management.
 Jonathan was originally one of just eight finalists from across the country who would normally be invited to an Awards dinner at the Farmers Club in Whitehall, London.
-This year, with the format changing, Jonathan has been placed in a final round of three, all of whom will have online interviews with a judging panel.
-After the interviews, Gold, Silver and Bronze prizes will be awarded.
+This year, with the format changing, Jonathan was placed in a final round of three, all of whom had online interviews with a judging panel.
+After the interviews, Gold, Silver and Bronze prizes were awarded.

 21-year-old Jonathan, from Walton near Street, has, as part of his degree course at University Centre Somerset, researched and developed plans to construct a new robotic dairy enterprise.
 This project incorporated all aspects of farm management, focusing on elements such as animal welfare and environmental issues, whilst striving for and maintaining profitability.
 This has proven an excellent opportunity to combine Jonathan’s outstanding academic ability with the practical knowledge he developed on-farm whilst previously working at Barrington Organic Partnership.
 Jonathan has since graduated and moved to Wales to progress his career in Dairy Herd management.